aspenjames-learn-co-archive/AspenJames.github.io/_posts/2018-08-25-on_switching_fully_to_gnu_linux.markdown

 ---

 I recently removed Windows completely from my life - the software kind, not the glass-in-the-wall type.
 This was a very intentional and purposeful choice for me, and I'd like to share a bit about why I made that choice.
-It's not a decision I made overnight, and am I trying to steer everyone away from the technologies they may be using - I'm simply sharing my experience in hopes that someone may find it useful.
+It's not a decision I made overnight, nor am I trying to steer everyone away from the technologies they may be using - I'm simply sharing my experience in hopes that someone may find it useful.

 ## The Start